14-day Cloud trial

 Again, yes.

-You can add the core editor to your applications with just 6 lines of code.
+You can add the Core editor to your applications with just 6 lines of code.

-The quickest way to get started with those 6 lines is a CDN link to Tiny Cloud.
 There are two advantages in using it this way:

 1. With Tiny Cloud, you don’t need to download anything